XinnyLiuu/StocksWatch/README.md

 	- __Example__: User wants to delete a stock that they are tracking on our presentation layer (React).
 The client will send a `HTTP DELETE request` to an endpoint on our server (`/api/:stock`), where `:stock` is the symbol belonging to the stock the user wants to delete.
 This parameter is hidden from the user.
 The endpoint is mapped to a controller function - `removeStockBySymbol()`, which will query the database with a `DELETE statement` and removes the stock from the `user_stocks` table.

 * Database Layer
 	- Our database layer are code related to the database.
-The `DB` class will connect to the database and offer methods that peform CRUD actions on a table.
+The `db` module will connect to the database and offer methods that peform CRUD actions on a table.

 	- __Example__: When our user adds a stock that they wish to track, the presentation layer will send a `POST` request to an endpoint exposed by our server.
 The endpoint (`/api/stock/:symbol`) will call the associated controller function insert the data of that stock into the database.